 Dec.
 7, 1941

-It seems rather silly to be addressing a book but I suppose that’s how it’s done.
+It seems rather silly to be addressing a book, especially an empty one, but I suppose that’s how it’s done.
 At least that seems to be the way it’s done in the movies.
 Anyway, my parents have told me it would be a good idea to start a diary today.
 I have never much liked keeping a diary.
 When I tried it last year, it made my life look so boring.
 Here’s one of the entries I found that I hadn’t scratched out which means it was one of the more exciting of the bunch:

 I’m so glad we don’t have uniforms at my school so we can wear what we want.
 But it does make dressing every day a bit irritating.
 There’s only so many dresses and so many ways I can mix and match my skirts and tops.
 It’s not like we’re poor so I don’t know why my parent’s won’t let me have a bigger clothes allowance.
 Of course even if they did they wouldn’t hardly approve almost any of the dresses I would want to buy.
 Basically anything in one of the new styles is considered “unsuitable” by them.
 My argument is shouldn’t I be the one to decide what is unsuitable for me since I will be the one wearing the dresses?
 That didn’t go over well and the silence in the room at what they would have considered backtalk was deafening.

 I am just getting to the point where I can begin to stand their silences.
 They’re intentional, you know.
 Trying to make me uncomfortable so I’ll see the error of my ways and apologize promising to not do whatever it is I did ever again.
 And until just recently it worked well.
 I would blather on a while as to why whatever argument I was making had merit then wind down to errant phrases followed by my own silence.
 Then with head hung low, I would pronounce the requisite apology and promise then head to my room where they would have sent me to think about my indiscretion.